 What will most likely be the outcome?

 [O]nly local leaders and a few high-level leaders that were directly involved in the genocide will be sentenced, while many others will go unpunished.
-It
+It is doubtful if justice and the rule of law will prevail.

 ~ Chak Sopheap, UPI Asia.com from Khmer rouge Trials will not bring justice